nazarroshchuk/mern-fullstack-express-node/README.md

 ### Cloud Storage with Cloudinary

-This project uses **Cloudinary v1.41.3** for persistent file storage, which is essential for Heroku deployment since Heroku's filesystem is ephemeral.
+This project uses **Cloudinary v1.41.3** for persistent file storage, which is essential for production deployment since cloud platforms typically have ephemeral filesystems.

 ### Version Compatibility

 The project uses Cloudinary v1.41.3 (not v2) due to compatibility requirements with `multer-storage-cloudinary@4.0.0`.
 This ensures:
 - ✅ **Stable Integration**: No dependency conflicts during deployment
 - ✅ **Reliable Uploads**: Proven compatibility between Cloudinary and Multer storage
-- ✅ **Heroku Deployment**: No build errors during npm install
+- ✅ **Production Deployment**: No build errors during npm install

 ### Implementation Details